Guidance on protecting yourself and others from Covid-19 in North Yorkshire.

-- getting vaccinated is the best line of defence - two doses offer much more protection than a single jab.
-Make sure you get both of you vaccine jabs as soon as you can
+- Getting vaccinated is the best line of defence - two doses plus the booster offer much more protection than a single jab.
+Make sure you get both of your vaccine jabs and your booster as soon as you can.

 See how people across North Yorkshire are helping to keep everyone safe

 Will Wale, owner of Scawton Kitchens at Scawton, and his staff were given a rare perspective on the impact of the Covid-19 pandemic right from the start.